MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 During ongoing conversations, the window must facilitate a view of most recent replies.
 Most recent replies are displayed at the bottom of the replies, and scroll up

 > [!NOTE]
 > Auto-scrolling is a solution that makes managing conversations easier for both developers and users.
 It comes closest to mimicking fluid conversation.
 The less effort a user has to make to manage the view, the more time they have to focus on gameplay.
-A manual scrollbar would require shifting controller focus, which can be disruptive during active gameplay.
+A manual scroll bar would require shifting controller focus, which can be disruptive during active gameplay.

 ### Visual disparity

 It may be tempting to design this chat window to match your UI style.
 However, the chat window has a specific function, unique from other game components.
 It is presenting information that originates outside of game instruction.

 Game information that also uses text and frames.
 A user could confuse the intention of the chat window with actual in-game components, if they look too similar.
 Therefore, it is recommended that the Chat overlay possess unique attributes that clearly separate it from the game UI.
 Degree of disparity is up to the designer’s discretion.

 ### Closing or destroying the conversation window

 A game must determine when the conversation window remains active (while a user is multi-tasking) or when it should close (for example, when a user exits a chat session).
 Keep in mind that this window represents a live chat conversation and is not to be confused with instant messaging (IM).

 For example, if a user walks away from their console or pauses a game, the conversation will continue but they’ll have missed replies that occurred before they return.

 > [!NOTE]
 > UX recommendation: Keep the window active when a game is constrained or paused.
 Close the window when the game is killed.